The Monastery Road of Lake Constance

 Siessen

 The monastery of Siessen (1260) survived the Reformation and destruction in the Thirty Years’ War (1618-1648).
 However, the monastery was dissolved in 1803, only to restart in 1860.
-With a hiatus from 1935-1945, the convent still functions with about 70 nuns.
+With a hiatus from 1935 to 1945, the convent continues to function with approximately 70 nuns.

 Siessen Abbey.
 Foto: Kloster Siessen